EBFantasy/secure_coding/README.md

 - The POST /web-api/users endpoint may be used to create a new user.
 - The POST /web-api/sessions endpoint may be used to create a new session.

+## SE 2 | 3.3 Project

+**Question 4**: how behaves `fastify`:

+- if no json schema is provided for any of `body`, `query` and `params` ?

+Fastify will reject the request by default

+- if the client submits an unknown property, according to the JSON schema?

+According checking the JSON schema, Fastify will reject the request by default

+- if the client omits a required property, according to the JSON schema?

+According checking the JSON schema, Fastify will reject the request by default